hackclub/hackclub/workshops/pico-8/README.md

 end
 ```

-In this code, every time that the game is reset Pico compares your current score with the highscore.
-The highscore is only updated if your current score is larger.
+In this code, every time that the game is reset Pico compares your current score with the high score.
+The high score is only updated if your current score is larger.

 And...we're done!
 You can compare your final program with the one below: